 After a short time, he had earned sufficient means to open his first school in Meishojuku.
-Following this, his shotokan in Mejiro was opened and he finally had a place from which he sent forth a variety of outstanding students, such as Takagi and Nakayama of Nippon Karate Kyokai, Yoshida of Takudai, Obata of Keio, Noguchi of Waseda, and Otsuka, the founder of Wado-Ryu karate.
+Following this, his Shotokan in Mejiro was opened, and he finally had a place from which he sent forth a variety of outstanding students, such as Takagi and Nakayama of Nippon Karate Kyokai, Yoshida of Takudai, Obata of Keio, Noguchi of Waseda, and Otsuka, the founder of Wado-Ryu karate.
 It is said that in his travels in and around Japan, while giving demonstrations and lectures, Funakoshi always had Otsuka accompany him.

-The martial arts world in Japan, especially in the early Twenties and up to the early Fourties, enjoyed ultra-nationalists were riding high, and they looked down their noses at any art that was not purely called it a pagan and savage art.
+The martial arts world in Japan, especially in the early Twenties and up to the early Fourties, enjoyed ultra-nationalists riding high, and they looked down their noses at any art that was not purely called a pagan and savage art.

 Funakoshi overcame this prejudice and finally gained formal recognition of karate as one of the Japanese martial arts by 1941.

-One day, when Otsuka was teaching at the Shichi-Tokudo, a student, Kogura, from Keio University who had a san-dan degree (3rd-degree black belt) in kendo (Japanese fencing) and also a black belt in karate, took a sword and faced Otsuka.
+One day, when Otsuka was teaching at the Shichi-Tokudo, a student, Kogura, from Keio University, had a san-dan degree (3rd-degree black belt) in kendo (Japanese fencing) and also a black belt in karate, took a sword and faced Otsuka.
 All the other students watched to see what would happen.
 They felt that no one could face the shinken (open blade) held by a kendo expert.

 Kanso sensei watched the performance and asked Funakoshi about the techniques involved.
-He was greatly impressed.
+He was incredibly impressed.
 He invited Funakoshi and Gima to a tendon (fish and rice) dinner, during which he sang and made jokes to put Funakoshi at ease.

-Whenever the name of Gichin Funakoshi is mentioned, it brings to mind the parble of "A Man of Tao (Do) and a Little Man".
+Whenever the name of Gichin Funakoshi is mentioned, it brings to mind the parable of "A Man of Tao (Do) and a Little Man".
 As it is told, a student once asked, "What is the difference between a man of Tao and a little man?"
-The sensei replies, "It is simple.
+The sensei replied, "It is simple.
 When the little man receives his first dan (degree or rank), he can hardly wait to run home and shout at the top of his voice to tell everyone that he made his first dan.
-Upon receiving his second dan, he will climb to the rooftops and shout to the people.
+Upon receiving his second dan, he will climb the rooftops and shout to the people.
 Upon receiving his third dan, he will jump in his automobile and parade through town with horns blowing, telling one and all about his third dan".

 The sensei continues, "When the man of Tao receives his first dan, he will bow his head in gratitude.
 Upon receiving his second dan, he will bow his head and his shoulders.
-Upon receiving his third dan, he will bow to the waist and quietly walk alongside the wall so that people will not see him or notice him".
+Upon receiving his third dan, he will bow to the waist and quietly walk alongside the wall so that people will not see or notice him".